Acne

 What causes acne?

-The acne bacterium (known as Propionibacterium acnes) lives on everyone’s skin, usually causing no problems, but in those prone to acne, the build-up of oil creates an ideal environment in which these bacteria can multiply.
-This triggers inflammation and the formation of red or pus-filled spots.
+The acne bacteria (now known as Cutibacterium acnes) live on everyone’s skin, usually causing no problems.
+In those with acne, the build-up of oil creates an ideal environment for the bacteria to multiply.
+This is accompanied by inflammation which leads to the formation of red, swollen or pus-filled spots.

-Some acne can be caused by medication given for other conditions or by certain contraceptive injections or pills.
-Some tablets taken by body-builders contain hormones that trigger acne and other problems.
+Sometimes acne can be caused by medication given for other health conditions or by certain contraceptive injections or pills.
+Some tablets taken by body-builders contain hormones that can trigger acne too.

-Acne can very rarely be caused by problems with hormones.
-If you develop unusual hair growth or hair loss, irregular periods or other changes to your body, then mention this to your doctor in case it is relevant.
+Most acne sufferers have normal hormone levels if tested; however, acne can sometimes be caused by a problem with the hormones.
+The most common problem with hormones is polycystic ovarian syndrome in females.
+If you are a woman and develop irregular periods, unusual hair growth or hair loss or other changes to your body, mention this to your doctor in case it is relevant.

 Is acne hereditary?